ethereum-optimism/superchain-ops/tasks/sep/fp-recovery/002-fallback-permissioned-game/README.md

 2. Generate the batch with `just generate-input <OptimismPortalProxyAddress>`.

+3. Set the `CHAIN_NAME` configuration to the appropriate chain in the `.env` file.

-3. Collect signatures and execute the action according to the instructions in [SINGLE.md](../../../../SINGLE.md).
+4. Collect signatures and execute the action according to the instructions in [SINGLE.md](../../../../SINGLE.md).

 ### State Validations